 located in London, United Kingdom.
 Only a very limited number of authorised staff

 Data is replicated continuously, with multiple copies stored between security centres to ensure immediate failover.
 Data in transfer is fully encrypted using the most secure cryptographic technologies available (256-bit level of encryption).
 This means that when you access your data via the internet the Heydoc server will negotiate a secure link with the end user via a process called SSL.
 This is the same technology used for online banking and credit card transactions and is known to be the most secure system available.

 Data Controllers and Data Processors

-Heydoc acts as a Data Processor within the definitions GDPR, acting on behalf of
+Heydoc acts as a Data Processor (as defined in the UK GDPR), acting on behalf of

-our clients who are the Data Controllers in respect of the personal data stored on
+our clients who are the Data Controllers, in respect of the patient data stored within Heydoc.

 Subject Access Requests

-Where Heydoc receives an SAR in respect of data that an individual believes is held
+Where Heydoc receives a SAR in respect of data that an individual believes is held

 The Right of Erasure

 The UK GDPR gives data subjects the right to have their personal data erased in certain limited circumstances.
 Clients can delete data within the Heydoc system, but it will only permanently be deleted by Heydoc at the specific request of the client to Heydoc.
 Heydoc will permanently delete the data at the client’s specific written